 Can I use Revolut as my main bank account?

-Yes — since March 2026 Revolut UK is a fully licensed bank with sort code, account number, direct debits, standing orders and full FSCS protection.
-Many users still keep a high-street account for cheque deposits and over-the-counter cash, but day-to-day Revolut works as a primary current account.
+Yes.
+Since March 2026 Revolut UK is a fully licensed bank with a sort code, account number, direct debits, standing orders and FSCS protection on eligible deposits.
+Many people still keep a high–street account for cheque deposits and over–the–counter cash, but for day–to–day banking Revolut works as a primary current account.

 What are the downsides of Revolut?